MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.

 > [!IMPORTANT]
 > On April 1, 2020, [!include[cc-microsoft](../includes/cc-microsoft.md)] will release a **mandatory** update to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
-Future [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app releases after April 1 will require this solution version and will not work with older versions.
-Work with your admin to update the solution and apps in early April so you can continue using the PC and HoloLens apps without interruption.
+Future [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app releases after April 1 will require this solution version and won't work with older versions.
+Work with your admin to update the solution and apps in early April, to ensure that you can continue to use the PC and HoloLens apps without interruption.

 ## February 25, 2020

 The February 25 update (app versions 304.2002.19001 and solution version 300.0.4.138) includes the following new features:

-- **Anchor your guides by using QR codes.** Now you can use QR code anchors in addition to circular code anchors (previously known as "printed anchors") and holographic anchors (previously known as "digital anchors") to anchor your guides.
-You can print QR codes in various sizes and embed links in QR codes to specific guides or steps.
-Use your own QR code or use a QR code available through the Anchor wizard.
+- **Anchor your guides by using QR codes.** You can now use QR code anchors in addition to circular code anchors (previously known as printed anchors) and holographic anchors (previously known as digital anchors) to anchor your guides.
+You can print QR codes in various sizes.
+You can also embed links to specific guides or steps in QR codes.
+You can use your own QR codes, or you can use QR codes that are available through the **Anchor** wizard.

-- **Create and copy a link to a guide or step.** Share the link with a team member, make the link available from another app, or embed it in a QR code so the operator can open a guide or step directly from the [!include[pn-hololens](../includes/pn-hololens.md)] shell.
+- **Create and copy a link to a guide or step.** You can share the link to a guide or step with a team member, make it available from another app, or embed it in a QR code, so that the operator can open the guide or step directly from the [!include[pn-hololens](../includes/pn-hololens.md)] shell.

-- **Open an app created in Power Apps from a step.** Add a Power Apps link to a step to create a seamless workflow.
-For example, display IoT data, add a quiz, or provide access to data-entry forms.
+- **Open an app created in Power Apps from a step.** You can add a Power Apps link to a step to create a seamless workflow.
+For example, you can show Internet of Things (IoT) data, add a quiz, or provide access to data entry forms.

-- **Deactivate or delete guides.** Authors can now deactivate guides that are no longer needed directly from the PC app.
+- **Deactivate or delete guides.** Authors can now deactivate guides that are no longer needed, directly from the PC app.
 Admins can continue to activate, deactivate, or delete guides from the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] portal.

 - **Retract dotted lines.** Authors can easily remove a dotted line (tether) from a step.